Harness

 git submodule update --init --recursive

-brew tap facebook/fb && brew install idb-companion xcodegen
+brew install xcodegen

 xcodegen generate